zImfastr/LightNvimConfig/README.md

 # LightNvimConfig

 ## !
 This config isn't finished, im still adding some plugins !
+## !
+README isnt finished and is still worked on !

 ### A Light Nvim Config including: